 Emma Frans a Doctor of Epidemiology at Sweden’s Karolinska Institute told Euronews, that although nobody really knows what measures will be the most effective approach and that every world city has a different set of characteristics, the approach in Sweden is to implement “evidenced-based medical measures”.
 This includes not imposing strict isolation amongst low risk groups as unemployed people are actually a great threat to the health care system and strict quarantine across an entire city is unmanageable.

 Their approach does seem more sustainable, definitely more Swedish.
 Adjusting the pandemic to their everyday life.
 Implementing measures that you can practice for a very long time.
 Measures that will not crater local and national economies.

 There must be ways to better deal with the current situation.
 As an urban planner I am intrigued how we can deliver this from the bottom-up; how good urban planning can ensure better public health.
 And perhaps the answer is stronger local communities from the outset that foster connectedness amongst a smaller footprint.
 Richard Florida discussed in his presentation that it’s up to local community leadership to make their communities great.
 So, we have taken a first stab.

 We are actively doing some field research to see how people are coping with the changes brought about from this pandemic.
 This approach will be useful to help city planners better understand what we (the users of our great cities and communities) desire to see changed, or perhaps not changed at all.

 We welcome everyone’s personal stories from behind the scenes of this pandemic!
-If you’re interested in participating in our documentary reach out to me on firstname.lastname@example.org or +61400 010 687
+Contact: firstname.lastname@example.org